stm32-periph/stm32f10/FWLib/examples/I2C/Interrupt/readme.txt

 Example description
 ===================
-This example provides a description of how to transfer a data buffer from I2C1 to I2C2 using interrupts.
+This example provides a description of how to manage data transfer from master transmitter to slave receiver and from slave transmitter to master receiver using interrupts.

-After enabling the two I2C peripherals and both event and buffer interrupts, the transfer in 7-bit addressing mode starts after I2C1 start condition generation.
+After enabling the two I2C peripherals, both event and buffer interrupts for I2C1 and I2C2 and error interrupt for I2C2, the transfer in 7-bit addressing mode starts after I2C1 start condition generation.

+First, the master transmitter I2C1 send I2C1_Buffer_Tx data buffer to the salve receiver I2C2.
+Data received by I2C2 is stored in I2C2_Buffer_Rx buffer.
-Each time an event occurs on the master or the slave, it is managed in the I2C1 or I2C2 interrupt routine, respectively.
-In this application, Tx_Buffer is transmitted from the master I2C1 to the slave I2C2 and stored into Rx_Buffer.
+Each time an event occurs on the master or the slave, it is managed in the I2C1 or I2C2 interrupts routines, respectively.

-At the end of the transfer, the PEC is transmitted from	master to slave and it is
-stored in the PEC_Value variable by I2C2 after reception.
+The PEC value is also transmitted from master transmitter to slave receiver and it is stored in the same reception buffer I2C2_Buffer_Rx.
+The transmitted and received buffers are compared to check that all data have been correctly transferred (except the PEC value).
+This transfer status is stored in TransferStatus1 variable.

+Once the Re-Start condition is sent, thus the second step is started and the I2C2_Buffer_Tx will be sent from the slave transmitter I2C2 to be recieved by the master receiver I2C1 and stored in I2C1_Buffer_Rx.
+Each time an event occurs on the master or the slave, it is managed in the I2C1 or I2C2 interrupts routines, respectively.
 The transmitted and received buffers are compared to check that all data have been correctly transferred.
+This transfer status is stored in TransferStatus2 variable.

 The communication clock speed is set to 200KHz.